+Internship Fee

+An internship fee is added to the students bill for the semester of enrollment in course ESC 5126 Internship in School Counseling.

-ENGLISH\ \Pending SACSCOC approval The Master of Arts in English prepares graduate students spiritually, academically, and professionally for quality educational and professional Christian service by providing advanced training in English and its specialized disciplines.
+The Master of Arts in English prepares graduate students spiritually, academically, and professionally for quality educational and professional Christian service by providing advanced training in English and its specialized disciplines.

 This degree is versatile, offering students advanced communication, research, and critical thinking skills that are beneficial across the marketplace of ideas.
 Specifically, this program may prepare students for different goals: to pursue doctoral studies in English; to teach English in higher education settings or dual-credit courses in secondary schools; to teach students in intercultural settings; and to pursue professional opportunities in writing and publishing.

-Student Learning Outcomes Upon completion of this program, students will be able to: - 1.
-Produce scholarly written work in the discipline of English. - 2.
+- 1. Produce scholarly written work in the discipline of English. - 2.
 Demonstrate expertise in a range of literary works, authors, periods, theories, and trends. - 3.
 Articulate a biblical (Judeo-Christian) perspective in response to the variety of worldviews, philosophies, and/ or ideologies that influence literary works, theories, authors, and periods.

-Program Entrance Requirements Students must submit an academic writing sample of at least 5 pages and achieve a minimum score of 150 on the verbal and 3.5 on the analytical writing section on the General Test of the Graduate Record Examination (GRE).
+Students must submit an academic writing sample of at least 5 pages and achieve a minimum score of 150 on the verbal and 3.5 on the analytical writing section on the General Test of the Graduate Record Examination (GRE).
 These requirements must be met before enrollment into any graduate level course.
-However, under special circumstances with approval from the Dean of the Graduate School, a student may enroll for one semester taking no more than 3 graduate hours prior to fulfilling the requirement of the GRE.
-No student will be allowed to enroll for a second semester without fulfilling the GRE requirement.
+However, under special circumstances with approval from the Dean of the Graduate School, a student may enroll for one semester taking no more than 3 graduate hours prior to fulfilling the requirement.
 All transfer students are required to meet the GRE requirement before enrollment.

+English Prerequisites

-English Prerequisites Students whose admissions writing samples reflect a need for prerequisite coursework may be asked to enroll in ENG 2113 Introduction to English Studies and/or ENG 2123 Advanced English Grammar.
-Graduation Requirement Students must apply for graduation and be enrolled in ENG 5893 Capstone prior to being approved for graduation from the Registrar's Office.
+Students whose admissions writing samples reflect a need for prerequisite coursework may be asked to enroll in ENG 2113 Introduction to English Studies and/or ENG 2123 Advanced English Grammar.

+Students must apply for graduation and be enrolled in ENG 5893 Capstone prior to being approved for graduation from the Registrar's Office.
 Application for graduation must be made by the end of late registration in the semester in which the student anticipates to graduate.
 In order to qualify for a specific graduation date, graduating students must have all program and course requirements completed.
 Contact the Graduate School Office and Registrar's Office for more information.

 English

 CORE COMPONENT: 9 hours

 ENG 5113 Research and Technology ENG 5133 Literary Theory ENG 5893 Capstone\

 \Student must be in their final semester.

 ELECTIVE COMPONENT: 21 hours

 21 hours of 5000-level courses, of which 12 hours must be ENG or WRT courses.
 Students should work closely with the English graduate program coordinator to develop a course of study that best fits their professional and academic goals.
 Students who are interested in pursuing supporting coursework in other disciplines may include up to 9 hours of approved graduate-level courses in areas such as BIB, BUS, EDU, and HIS.
 Please contact the English graduate program coordinator for a list of approved courses in other disciplines.

-TOTAL PROGRAM REQUIREMENTS 30 HOURS